Tips for Growing Tomatoes

 Add organic matter: Add several inches of organic matter to the top eight to twelve inches of soil prior to planting or mix into your container.
 Compost, aged manure, and other organic materials help improve drainage.

-Fertilize with Milorganite: Fertilize when you plant and again when the tomatoes flower.
+Fertilize with Milorganite®: Fertilize when you plant and again when the tomatoes flower.
 Use 4.5 lbs. per 50 square feet or 1/2 cup per plant.
+Milorganite feeds tomatoes evenly and gradually and promotes strong roots, which in turn provides for sturdy stems and a plentiful harvest.

 Plant deeper and sideways: Dig a 3 to 4 inch deep trench and lay the plant on its side.
 Roots will eventually develop on the stem.